 What is PU Leather?

 The use of PU leather is basically in the field of shoe and furniture making.
-Thermoplastic polymer is used for making PU leather and it is completely artificial leather.
-PU leather has few names including Bicast leather, split leather, bonded leather, reconstituted leather and corrected grain leather.
+The thermoplastic polymer is used for making PU leather and it is completely artificial leather.
+PU leather has few names including Bicast leather, split leather, bonded leather reconstituted leather, and corrected grain leather.

 Pros of PU leather:

 - Less water-absorption capability making it easy to clean.

 - Several colors and styles can be given and inlaid to it to enhance its beauty.

 - Lacking sustainability.